The SQL type inet describes IPv4 network addresses, such as

 The inet module contains a collection of functions and operators that operate on IPv4 addresses.
 The most relevant functions are the 'containment' functions that deal with subnet masks.
 The functionality of this module is greatly inspired by the PostgreSQL inet data type.

-In future it should be extended to also support IPv6.
+It is currently extended to also support IPv6.